Documentation Index

 Inventory

-The Inventory tab shows on-hand stock for items you've received through purchase orders — quantities, units, and where they sit.
-Receiving goods on a PO increases inventory; using them on work draws it down.
+The Inventory tab shows on-hand stock for items you've received through purchase orders (or staged back from projects).
+Receiving goods on a PO increases inventory; fulfilling resource requirements from stock draws it down.

 How it keeps your books current